Finals are over. The papers are turned in, tests taken, presentations… presented. It’s done. And my week of hellishness is done as well.

 Both rewardStyle‘s Link Ninja and ShopStyle‘s LinkIt make it very easy for you to pull product images (and links!) from a site.
 All you have to do is go to the product you want, click Link Ninja or LinkIt in your browser’s bookmarks bar, and then drag the proffered image to your desktop.
 Easy peasy.

 After I have all of the product images I want to include in the collage on my desktop, I click “Uploads” in the Canva sidebar.
 And then I just bulk drag and drop them into Canva.
-To add the products to the collage, click each product one by one in the Uploads panel and drag it to the desired location on your collage.
+To add the products to the collage, click each product one by one in the Uploads panel.
+Drag it to the desired location on your collage and resize if necessary.

-You can easily resize any of these image(s) by clicking on any image(s), hovering over a corner until the double-sided arrow appears, and then clicking and dragging your cursor to resize the image(s).
+To resize image(s), click on the image(s) and hover over a corner until the double-sided arrow appears.
+Then click and drag your cursor to resize the image(s).
 When I’m making a product collage of one type of product (like winter coats), I like for all of the images to be of roughly the same size.
 However, if my product collage contains a range of items (like last year’s birthday collage), I just focus on creating a visually-appealing collage.

 Exporting to the Blog

-All of that being said, I use PNG formatting for all of my product collages.
-Once I click “Download”, the graphic immediately begins to download to my computer, after which I can easily upload it into the desired blog post.
+I use PNG formatting for all of my product collages.
+Once I click “Download”, the graphic immediately begins to download to my computer.
+After that, I can easily upload it into the desired blog post.

 Et voila!
 You’re done!